Guide: Employee-Driven Continuous Improvement

 Employee-driven continuous improvement isn't complicated.
 A small team can launch a pilot in a month.
 But it's not easy, because it requires sustained focus, genuine leadership commitment, and a willingness to really listen to frontline workers.

 Organisations that succeed treat it as a core operating principle: idea evaluation sits in the operating rhythm, wins are celebrated visibly, ideas get implemented even when uncomfortable, and every submission gets feedback.
 When you do these things, frontline workers stop being order-takers and become improvement agents.
-That's what the Halfords and VINCI Energies programmes really show: employee-driven CI is the hardest competitive advantage to replicate, because it lives in thousands of minds rather than in a single system.
+That's what the Halfords, VINCI Energies, and Linköping programmes really show: employee-driven CI is the hardest competitive advantage to replicate, because it lives in thousands of minds rather than in a single system.